JaisPiyush/wyrd-docs/ui-specs/README.md

 ## Features

 1. ### User Authentication
    - login using phone number
 2. ### Find match
    - create/edit dating profile
    - view number of matches left and matching quota.
    - info button to now details about matches left, matching quota and cool down period.
    - set dating preferences
    - find matches
 3. ### Dating rooms
    - find dating rooms based on
      - location (dating rooms can be location restrictive or open to all)
      - start and end date (dating room can have not defined end date)
      - by QR code or room id.
    - join dating rooms: dating rooms can be either public or private, only public dating rooms can be searched, private rooms can only be joined by joining code.
      - join by scanning a qr code: User will redirect to dating room and can join the room without entering joining code by clicking join button.
      - join by entering joining code: User will enter joining code.
    - view all the joined dating rooms which are active.
 4. ### Dating room
    - view dating room details if not joined.
    - dating room matching page if joined the room.
    - button to view dating room details if joined the room.
    - button to share, leave the dating room.
 5. ### Profile
    - view/edit current profile.
    - Help center and tips for using app.
 6. ### Settings
    - logout
    - view app version
    - block list
    - phone number
    - legals
 7. ### Block list
    - view blocked numbers
    - add/ remove number from block list
 8. ### Chats
    - view open chats (matched pairs).
    - leave chat and end match pair.
    - convert chat to relationship.
    - expose profile & view matches profile.

 ## Activities

 ## Pages

+1. ### locationPermission

+   Requests Permissions for location access for matching algorithm.

+   -Routing

+   - Route: '/locationPermission'
+   - onNextCallBack: ''
+   - onRejectCallBack:''

 ## Widgets

 ## Modules

+## blocs

+1. ### LocationPermissionBloc

+   -Events

+   - RequestLocationPermission: Request Location Access

+   -States

+   - LocationPermissionGranted: State when permission is Granted.
+   - LocationPermissionDenied: State when Permission is Denied.

 ### FirebasePhoneAuthenticationModule

 ```dart
 class FirebasePhoneAuthenticationModule {
     // Retrieve [FirebaseUser] from [PhoneAuthCredential]
     FirebaseUser phoneAuthCredentialToFirebaseUser(PhoneAuthCredential credential);

     // Method for phone number authentication.
 The method also supports automatic code retrieval and authentication.
     Future<void> verifyPhoneNumber({